gvarunrao/VITMAS_Task0/README.md

 # VITMAS_Task0

-## Here are some of the basic Git commands along with their syntax:
+## Basic Commands

+### 'git init'

+Syntax: git init

-### git init: This command is used to create a new Git repository.
+This command is used to create a new Git repository.

-   Syntax:git init

 2) git add: This command is used to add changes to the staging area.